AnthonyNMassaad/Fitness-Tracker/README.md

 # Fitness Tracker 💪📊

 ## Overview
 The Fitness Tracker is a simple yet powerful application designed to help users track their fitness activities, monitor their progress, and maintain a balanced lifestyle.
 With features to track water intake, calories, protein intake, and sleep.
+A colleague and I collaborated together on this project for our Data Structures final year project, utilizing a variety of data structures including maps, queues, and stacks.

 ## How It Works
 1. **User Profile Setup:**